balzac-lang/balzac-doc/docs/source/expressions.rst

 This
 ^^^^
-The keyword :btm:`this` can be used to refer the current transaction from the inside.
+The keyword :balzac:`this` can be used to refer the current transaction from the inside.

 See :ref:`Transaction Operations <label_tx_operations>` for concrete use.